davidje13/tty-typesetter/README.md

   // add implicit spaces after emoji which can bleed into the next character if the terminal advances only 1 character
   padUnsupportedCharacters: true,

+  // split grapheme clusters if they would cause unexpected behaviour in the terminal
+  splitUnsupportedGraphemeClusters: true,

   // omit soft hyphens from output unless they are at a wrap point
   softHyphens: true,